 This may be because I have to walk and take the subway when I shop or maybe it’s because I hate wasting time travelling from store to store.
 I’m not sure, but either way a Costco membership ensures efficient one-stop-shopping.
 I like the idea of going to one place to get everything I need and then going straight home.

 I also like to avoid crowds whenever possible, this is why I don’t shop on Saturdays – which I’ve come to understand is “Free Sample Day” at Costco.
 I guess the benefits of a Costco membership is in the eyes of the beholder.
 If you’re paying for something it’s best to get your money’s worth.
+Costco also has a really outstanding return policy.
+You can return pretty much anything anytime (electronics have a 90 day cutoff).

 Do you have a Costco membership?
 Is a Costco memberships worth it to you?